Lessons from Yahoo hack: Simple tips to safeguard your email - Business - NZ Herald News

-NEW YORK (AP) " Many people are still not taking routine precautions to safeguard their email accounts " and hackers are exploiting that.
+Many people are still not taking routine precautions to safeguard their email accounts - and hackers are exploiting that.

 According to U.S. officials who filed charges in a massive Yahoo break-in, Russian hackers didn't have to work very hard to break into people's email accounts, even those belonging to government officials or powerful executives.